 Reviewing Council Tax discounts and exemptions

 Wirral Council regularly reviews all customers who receive Council Tax discounts and exemptions.
-This is to ensure discounts and exemptions are still valid and our information is up to date.
+This is to ensure discounts and exemptions are still valid and our information is up-to-date.

 These reviews may be carried out by email.
 Any surveys about your discount or exemption will come from ecitizenfinance@wirral.gov.uk.
 The email will contain a link for you to update or verify your details.